MarkSlayer456/CopyKnights/src/data/rooms/readme.md

-how a .ck file works
+how a .ck.txt file works

 # is a wall
 . is a open space